descartes-underwriting/gem-oq-portfolio-analysis/README.md

 We would like to run event-based PSHA analyses using the same list of ruptures for both cases (`first_run` and `second_run`).

-Ideally we would like to run openquake analyses with a list of ruptures externally provided as an input.s
+Ideally we would like to run openquake analyses with a list of ruptures externally provided as an input.